mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     This switches the function of the ctrl and alt buttons when modifying selections.
 Useful for those used to Gimp instead of photoshop, or Lefties without a right-alt key on their keyboard.

 Enable Touchpainting
-    This allows fingerpainting with capacitive screens.
+    This allows finger painting with capacitive screens.
 Some devices have both capacitive touch and a stylus, and then this can interfere.
 In that case, just toggle this.

 Kinetic Scrolling (Needs Restart)
     This enables kinetic scrolling for scrollable areas.

     .. figure:: /images/en/Krita_4_0_kinetic_scrolling.gif
        :align: center

        Kinetic scrolling on the brush chooser drop-down with activation mode set to `guilabel:`On Click Drag`, with this disabled all of these clicks would lead to a brush being selected regardless of drag motion.

     Activation